Our Reindeer – Blitzen & Sven.

-Rusty and Felix.
-They’re pretty shy but see if you can spot them!
+Felix is pretty shy but see if you can spot him!
 They are known for sunbathing!
 The reason they are hard to find is because they are far more active at night.
 Foxes are members of the dog family and are the only type of dog who are capable of retracting their claws and they can run up to thirty miles an hour – that’s as fast as a truck!

 Here’s a challenge for you!
 Can you tell the difference between a Llama and an Alpaca?
 The Alpacas are much smaller, and their ears are perkier and smaller too!
 An alpaca can live up to twenty years!
 They are bred by farmers for their wool – it’s much softer than sheep wool and it’s also water and flame resistant!

 Up next are our Pygmy goats.
 They are usually kept in farms for their milk or as pets since they are very friendly and playful animals; in fact, pygmy goats have been kept as pets for over seven thousand years!